 Something that is often forgotten after an engagement activity is measuring the final and most important component, the outcome results.
-These performance indicators show the intended impact of your CSR initiative and the specific, measurable return on the volunteer work given by your employees.
+The outcomes are the indicators that show the impact of your CSR initiative and the specific, measurable return on the outputs given by your employees.

-Employee engagement programs such as mentoring and tutoring may produce outcomes like improved reading comprehension, increased computer literacy, stronger learning strategies, and increased confidence and self-esteem.
-Seeing positive outcomes like these while working alongside nonprofit partners to achieve decided goals indicates that your tutoring and mentoring programs are successful.
+For example, employee engagement programs such as mentoring and tutoring may produce outcomes like improved reading comprehension, increased computer literacy, stronger learning strategies, and increased confidence and self-esteem.
+Seeing positive outcomes like these while working alongside nonprofit partners to achieve decided goals indicates that your tutoring and mentoring programs are making a difference.

 When an organization provides insight into how donations are being used, it adds a depth and breadth to the mission that could not be gained any other way.
 Continue reading our Challenges of Reporting to see how organizations determine these performance indicators and discover why impact reporting is so important.

 If increased program engagement and results are on your mind, we suggest you connect with nonprofit partners to begin discussing potential outcomes you hope to achieve through shared initiatives.
-For organizations eager to make a difference while showing a greater level of impact, it is important to move beyond the basic metrics and report upon real and sustainable change.
+For organizations eager to make a difference while showing a greater level of impact, it is important to move beyond reporting activities and outputs and report upon real, sustainable change.